 Having your car’s tires properly inflated is important for safety, and it can increase your gas mileage.
-The proper tire pressure for your vehicle can probably be found on a sticker in the driver’s side door jamb or in your owner’s manual.
+The proper tire pressure for your vehicle can probably be found on a sticker in the driver’s side door jamb (which is near where the door hinges are) or in your owner’s manual.

 Bring your car in for a regular tire rotation as recommended in your owner’s manual.
 This should make sure your tires wear out more evenly, keeping you safe from the dangers of uneven tread depth.
 Want to save a little money?
 Some companies will offer free tire rotation for the life of your tires if you purchase a set from them.

 Drive over a nail or screw?
 While this is certainly an inconvenience, it might not set you back any money.
-Some companies, like Goodyear, offer free flat tire repair or other free tire services.
+Some companies might offer free flat tire repair or other free tire services.
 You can also consider adding roadside assistance to help you fix a flat.

 Too much buildup around the battery posts is a common reason you might need to change your battery.
-You can even do it yourself with our guide to changing your own battery.
+Try to keep it clean so it stays running longer.
+When the time comes, you can change it yourself with our guide to changing your own battery.

 The Car Care Council sponsors free events to help you understand your car’s maintenance needs.

-The CarCare.org Car Care Guide uses everyday language to explain typical preventative maintenance repairs.
+The CarCare.org Car Care Guide is a fairly comprehensive car maintenance checklist.
+It uses everyday language to explain typical preventative maintenance repairs.
 Print it out and keep it your glove box for a handy guide to caring for your car year-round.

 Car struggling to start?
 Are you noticing weird noises when you accelerate?
 Sometimes, it’s best to call in a pro early to get to the bottom of any issues before you have a breakdown.

-Not only is proof of financial responsibility a legal requirement in every state, but finding the right insurance plan can be crucial for your car’s future.
+We hope you’ve learned how to take care of your car a little bit better, but the advice doesn’t stop there.
+Finding the right insurance plan can be crucial for your car’s future.
 If you end up in a car accident, insurance can help pay for any covered damages, meaning you get your car back in working order without breaking the bank.
 Also, roadside assistance can help you keep racking up the miles by coming to your rescue when you’re stuck on the side of the road.
 Give us a call or stop by one of our locations to talk about your insurance options!